We need more leaders.

 If you’re struggling to recruit or develop leaders in your church, it’s time to look under the hood.

-Here are four deep reasons people might not be leading in your church.
+Here are three deep reasons people might not be leading in your church.

 #1 – Mission confusion.